 Pinotage: South Africa’s Flagship Variety

-Every wine lover, wine enthusiast, and wine blogger should taste wine made with Pinotage at least once in a wine-tasting scenario.
-It’s wine time.
-The red wine is native to South Africa, from the vineyards around Cape Town, and it’s the South African wine for excellence.
+Every wine lover, wine enthusiast, and wine blogger should have the opportunity to taste a wine made from the Pinotage grape varietal.
+The red grape is native to South Africa, from the vineyards around Cape Town, and it’s the South African wine for excellence.

-Wine lovers visiting the country find in wines made with the grape an experience between Merlot and Cabernet Sauvignon, as the vino is round and fruity but structured and age-worthy.
+Wine lovers visiting the country find Pinotage wines an experience between Merlot and Cabernet Sauvignon, as the wine is round and fruity but structured and age-worthy.

-Pinotage is South Africa’s equivalent of Riesling in Germany or Sauvignon Blanc in New Zealand.
+Pinotage is as synonymous to South Africa as Riesling is to Germany, or as Sangiovese is to Italy.
 The red grape is akin to the country’s vinophile DNA.
 After all, it came from here and was designed specifically for the country.
 The vine’s unique feature is that it has a noticeably young history.

 The Flavor of Pinotage